OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-13.md

 ## Luke 13:24

-“Strive to enter through the narrow door, for many, I tell you, will try to enter and will not be able.
+“Make every effort to enter through the narrow door, for I tell you many will try but not be able.

 ## Luke 13:25